What’s the “softer side of care-giving”?

 - It’s very important that the caregiver be not only skilled in the nuts ’n bolts of care-giving but equally important, they must be skilled in what I call the “Softer Side of Care-Giving.” —- meaning the emotional part.
 Trust your gut and heart!

 How do we keep our sanity through all this – through moving mom here from Washington?

 - This is a time of great tenderness; for all.
-One of the hardest parts about care-giving is holding space for someone else when your own stuff is triggered.
+One of the hardest parts about care-giving is holding space for someone else when your own emotions are triggered.
 Being patient and present; tuning in and being tender and loving when the loved-one under your care is driving you crazy.
 Tending to your own emotional needs is crucial to having the capacity to care for others.